Bodrum Travel Report 2025: Sights, Hotels & Insider Tips

 What is the "Turkaegean"?

-Turkaegean is a Turkish marketing term for the Turkish Aegean coast — a combination of the words "Turkey" and "Aegean".
-The region includes Bodrum, Marmaris, Izmir, Çeşme and the surrounding islands.
+Turkaegean is a Turkish marketing term for the Turkish Aegean coast—a combination of "Turkey" and "Aegean."
+The region includes Bodrum, Marmaris, Izmir, Çeşme, and the surrounding islands.
 Catamaran and sailing trips in the region are often marketed under this label.